CheesyPudding/Jasper-Test-Docs/docs/index-test.md

   * atlassian-support@am.atlassian.com
   * Return-Path: @spemail.trello.com, e.g. bounces.notification+user=domain.com@spemail.trello.com
   * Reply-To: @boards.trello.com, e.g. user+4d713bcb37a18a4697f+53e3d3ee31b131f05bf+8f1b94b27e@boards.trello.com
-* You can request to have the confirmation email resent with the link below if you are not using Trello with an Atlassian. [link text itself]: https://trello.com/resendValidate
+* You can request to have the confirmation email resent with the link below if you are not using Trello with an Atlassian. [https://trello.com/resendValidate]: https://trello.com/resendValidate